 Generally speaking, from our experience running Google ads for 100s of companies, you should only be spending 5-10% of your ad budget on a brand keyword campaign.

 There are exceptions to this rule, which I will cover below.

-	When trying to figure out your advertising budget and what you should be spending on channels like Google, we actually

-	have a great video all about paid ads budgets here.
+When trying to figure out your advertising budget and what you should be spending on channels like Google, watch a video on the topic here.

 Are you spending too much on your brand keywords?

 If you don’t separate your campaigns out by non-branded and brand, and use bidding strategies like maximising clicks etc. then you can often end up spending far too much.

 In reality, despite all the benefits of using a branded keyword listed above, it should still only be a fraction of your overall spending.
 Because, if you’ve set up your ads correctly, it is only going to be a fraction of your landing page traffic coming from branded terms.

 5-10% of your digital ad spend is a good amount to aim for if you’re overspending.

 First of all, if you’re a brand new company or a young startup, the likelihood is that very few people will be searching for your company name, and so there is no search volume to bid on anyway.